 When I say "make that sensor work," I mean things like:

 - Yes there are drums, keep it charged and in optimal condition

 When I say "tasks related to the use of those readings" I mean things like:

 - Allow us to see the measurements in some way (a screen, for example).
 Can you imagine a meter that had no way to see the measurements?

-- Allow the user to communicate with him (turn it on, turn it off, calibrate it, configure alarms, if it has them, etc)
+- Allow the user to communicate with it (turn it on, off, calibrate it, configure alarms, if it has them, etc.)

-- Various things such as self-checks, measure and show us the temperature or humidity (in the models that have these functions), etc.
+- Various things such as self-tests, measure and show us the temperature or humidity (in the models that have these functions), etc.